Chickenpox and Shingles Tests

 There are several methods of testing for VZV:

-When someone is exposed to VZV, their immune system responds by producing antibodies to the virus.
-Two classes of VZV antibodies may be found in the blood: IgM and IgG.
+When someone is exposed to VZV, the person's immune system responds by producing antibodies to the virus.
+Laboratory tests can detect and measure the level of two classes of VZV antibodies in the blood: IgM and IgG.

 - IgM antibodies are the first to be produced by the body in response to a VZV infection.
 They are present in most individuals within a week or two after the initial exposure.
 IgM antibody production rises for a short time period and declines.
 Eventually, the level (titer) of VZV IgM antibody usually falls below detectable levels.
 Additional IgM may be produced when latent VZV is reactivated.